• Skip to main content

 grill bbq chicken thighs grilling on a cast iron grill skillet

-4. Grill the BBQ chicken thighs on a cast iron skillet, sear in a regular pan OR broil on high in your oven
+4. Grill the BBQ chicken thighs on a cast iron skillet, sear in a regular pan OR broil on high in your oven.
+This is what I do in the winter when snow is covering my outside grill

 If you're looking for more "official" meal prep ideas, you should check out my MEAL PREP: Garam Masala Tenders with Garlic Bok Choy and Squash.
 But let's not forget that making more than you need for dinner is the other way you can think ahead and meal prep.